YelloWhite: Background

 The bonus tracks "rolex" and "claustroflowbic" were previously released on Hodgy Beats' debut mixtape, The Dena Tape. "blaccFriday" was later released on Mike G's second mixtape, Ali.
-The songs "bankRolls" & "rokRok" later appeared on Odd Future's compilation album 12 Odd Future Songs.
+The songs "bankRolls" and "rokRok" later appeared on Odd Future's compilation album 12 Odd Future Songs.
 Left Brain raps the first verse on the track "thuggin".
 On the track list, the twelfth track says "freakBass" instead of "rasta".